 P.A.
 Dental Arts is a premium family and cosmetic dentistry service located in Allen, Texas.
 Led by Dr. Christina Blacher, P.A.
 Dental Arts utilizes some of the industry’s best equipment and technology in all of our day-to-day activities.
 We have served hundreds of families in the local community.

 To schedule a FREE consultation (including x-rays) at P.A.
 Dental Arts for your dental implant treatment, call us today at 214-383-5511.
-Our Allen practice offers a wide range of dental services, from family dental checkups to cosmetic services to intensive root canals.
+Our Allen dental office offers a wide range of dental services, from family dental checkups to cosmetic services to intensive root canals.

 New Patient Specials

 Don’t forget to ask about our new patient specials!.
 Schedule a FREE Consultation with Dr. Blacher today.